 For Scott, the phrase “reopening measures” is quite literal.

 It’s one of the plethora of tasks Scott and the university must address to ensure a wide return to live instruction in August.
-Tangled within a web of guidelines, regulations and reliance on other agencies and organizations, all occurring at once rather than in succession, the plans for how much the university can return to pre-pandemic normalcy lay mostly dependent on one factor: the pandemic’s severity at the beginning of the 2021-22 academic year.
+Tangled within a web of guidelines, regulations and reliance on other agencies and organizations, all occurring at once rather than in succession, the plans for how much the university can return to pre-pandemic normalcy are mostly dependent on one factor: the pandemic’s severity at the beginning of the 2021-22 academic year.

 The most pressing question still exists: Which courses are being offered in person and remotely in the fall?